 The rear of the PLD 2300 chamber is fitted with three angled 6.00-inch CF ports aimed at the substrate for the addition of up to three UHV magnetron sputter sources, or atom and ion sources, and/or effusion cells.
 With these three ports you can provide any mix of sources.

 The PLD/MBE 2500 chamber includes four 4.5-inch CF flanges and one 6-inch CF flange, all directed at the substrate for holding up to five effusion cells and atom sources, or four sources with one magnetron sputter source, ion source, etc. The chambers include an internal light to provide excellent viewing of samples, target, and substrate transfers via our optional dual-wafer load lock.
 The chambers also include a set of internal SS shields that can be easily removed for cleaning when ablated material build-up becomes significant on the side walls.
-Furthermore, the PLD/MBE system's turbo pump comes off the side of the chamber, protecting the pump from small parts or samples that may be inadvertently dropped in the system.
+Furthermore, the PLD/MBE system's turbo pump mounts to the side of the chamber, protecting the pump from small parts or samples that may be inadvertently dropped in the system.

 The chambers have a large top flange that seals against the chamber flange by a pair of Viton O-rings.
 For UHV applications, the gap between the Viton O-rings can be differentially pumped.